 Weekend Masses are Saturday Vigil at 4:00 pm, Sunday morning at 9:00 & 11:00 a.m, & 6:00 pm.

-Weekday Masses are Monday through Thursday at 6:30 am & Friday 8:30 am, in the All Saints’ Chapel located in the Rectory.
-Adoration is in the Chapel after mass every Friday until 4:00 PM.
+Weekday Masses are Monday through Friday at 7:00 AM, in the All Saints’ Chapel located in the Rectory.
+Adoration is in the Chapel after mass every Friday until 4:00 PM, and Thursday evenings from 6:00 - 7:00 PM.

 Our church is handicapped accessible.
 There is handicapped parking in front of the church and the setback in front of the lower school building next to the church.
 On-street parking is also available, and a parking lot is located directly behind the Rectory.